SkippiCannotCode/SkippiCannotCode/README.md

 - 💞️ I’m collaborating on a Terraria mod with a friend.
 - 📫 Find me at Discord @ SkippiCannotFli#1984.

 My name is Skippi.
 I'm an aspiring developer working towards making great things either through art or code!
-It's a long shot, but I'm hopeful I can achieve great things!
+It's a long shot, but I'm hopeful I can reach new heights!